DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 I think these games are also pretty good references for how I want this project to look.
 I could probably download any of these games and play them in call if any of you want.

 - Vagrant Story
-	- Actually a really good example of a 3D PS1 game that looks really good.
+	- An excellent example of a 3D PS1 game that looks really good.
 	- This game came out at the very end of the PS1's lifespan, so it looks a lot better than most other games
 - Final Fantasy IX
 - The Legend of Dragoon